Last Updated: June 5, 2026

 Calendars

-Most project managers in the U.S. use a standard 8 to 5, defined as work days project calendar, Monday through Friday.
-They still realize it is common for professionals to work on weekends or evenings.
+• Most project managers in the U.S. use a standard 8-to-5 calendar, which defines work days as Monday through Friday.
+However, they realize that it is common for professionals to work on weekends or evenings.
 For many, scheduling the workday or workweek is good enough.
-In manufacturing, that is seldom the case, so often, the organization and context determine how precisely calendars are used.
+In manufacturing, that is seldom the case, so the organization and context often determine how precisely calendars are used.

-A good sense of a resource’s availability is a cornerstone of good scheduling.
-Avoiding resource bottlenecks and the inverse, underutilized resources, are critical skills associated with good planning and execution.
+• A good sense of a resource’s availability is a cornerstone of good scheduling.
+Avoiding resource bottlenecks and, inversely, underutilized resources is a critical skill associated with good planning and execution.

 Scheduling

-Scheduling from a finish date is a scheduling technique available in the software and used by a few project managers.
+A few project managers use the software-based scheduling technique (selected in Project Information) of scheduling from a finish date.
 Most people schedule from a project start date.
-If they have a hard finish date, as most of us typically do, enter a Must Finish On timing constraint or a Deadline date for the project finish milestone task.
+If they have a hard finish date, as most of us typically do, they enter a Must Finish On timing constraint or a Deadline date for the project finish milestone task.

 (jump to the top of the page)

-Review Microsoft Project Features Covered on Adopt PM/Software Standards (15 minutes)
+Review Microsoft Project Features Used in Activity 4 (15 minutes)

-Here is a breakdown of the critical components of the Scheduling Engine.
+Here is a breakdown of the critical components of the Calculation Engine.

 Base Calendars